sgraham/sgraham.github.io/_posts/2025-01-07-no-op-compiler-benchmarking.markdown

 actually ask clang-19.1.0 to generate a `.o` file, it seems to take about **5x longer** at ~2 minutes.

+Also notable, [a while back I measured something more (?) realistic](/2023/04/11/fast-updates/) and msvc was quite a bit faster, so maybe the only data here is that this benchmark is dumb.
+Onwards!

 ### tcc

 I had previously switched a C-outputting project to compile with TinyCC